 Surgiderm® - Dermal Fillers

-The product is manufactured by Corneal Group which is currently part of Allergan.
-They have based the manufacturing on their patented cross-linking process: the “3D Hyaluronic Acid Matrix Technology”, one claimed to allow uniform and greater numbers of cross-link structures thus enabling maximum protection against degradation.
-This increases the chances of lasting longer than other hyaluronic based fillers.
-Launch in the UK took place in 2006, meaning only a few practitioners could be using it by now.
-Generically it is a Non-animal stabilized hyaluronic acid made by bacterial fermentation of streptococci bacteria and does not require skin tests before treatment.
-The hyaluronic acid gets totally broken down over months, exhausting the filler.
-It is licensed as a medical device which should be used by qualified medical members only.
+This product is manufactured by the Corneal Group which is currently part of Allergan.
+They have based the manufacturing on their patented cross-linking process: the "3D hyaluronic acid matrix technology".
+It claims to allow consistency and greater numbers of cross-linking structures to enable maximum protection against degradation.
+This increases the chances of the results lasting longer than other hyaluronic based fillers.
+It launched in the UK in 2006 and is a non-animal stabilised hyaluronic acid, which is made by the bacterial fermentation of streptococci bacteria and it does not require any skin tests.
+The hyaluronic acid gets totally broken down over several months, exhausting the filler.
+It is licensed as a medical appliance and should be used by qualified medical practitioners only.